PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 11:07:08
+Last updated: 2024-04-06 11:07:41
-Random Quote: Weddings are basically funerals with cake. - Rick Sanchez
+Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell